hassiumsoft/colour-flood/readme.md

-# Day 7 of My of My 3 Weeks Game Challenge
+# Day 8 of My of My 3 Weeks Game Challenge

 Colour Flood is an easy to play puzzle game.
 The goal is to flood the entire board with a single colour in as few steps as possible.
-You start at the top left corner and you have to pick the next Colour.
+You start at the top left corner and you have to pick the next colour.

 ## User Stories